appsody/website/content/docs/stacks/create.md

 You **must** include a `Dockerfile-stack` file in the `/image` directory.
 This file defines the stack and the commands to be used by Appsody.
 Appsody uses [enviroment variables](/docs/stacks/environment-variables) exposed by the stack image to define these commands.

 The `/image/project` directory contains the base of the application.
-You may decide not to include any application code here but it is recommended to add some value for the stack, by controlling dependency versions for example.
+You may decide not to include any application code here but it is recommended to add some value to the stack.
+For example, by controlling dependency versions.
 The `project` must include a production `Dockerfile` here which will be used by the [`appsody build`](/docs/using-appsody/cli-commands/#appsody-build) command.

 ## Building a stack image
 To build your stack image locally follow the below steps: